 - Get Organized – Now is a great time to clean out the closets and garage and declutter the house.
 Set up a realistic cleaning schedule to help keep your house in order.
 Include the kids, ask them to contribute by giving them chores that are appropriate for their age.
 Aside from organizing the house, it’s also important to organize your financial standing.
 Gather financial documents like tax records, bank statements, credit card statements, and mortgage statements and store them in a safe place.
 This is also a great time to check your credit score to see if it needs to be tidied up as well.

-- Be a Cooperative Parent – By encouraging your kids to love and spend time with their other parent, you are helping them to adjust to their new situation.
+- Be a Cooperative Parent – By encouraging your kids to love and spend time with their other parents, you are helping them to adjust to their new situation.
 Kids with continuous, meaningful contact with both parents after a divorce or separation are happier.
-Avoid doing things like bad mouthing your ex in front of the kids and withholding visitation.
+Avoid doing things like bad-mouthing your ex in front of the kids and withholding visitation.
 Accept that your former spouse will also move on with his or her life.
-Accommodate reasonable request for extended visitation and be understanding if something comes up and visitation needs to be postponed.
+Accommodate reasonable requests for extended visitation and be understanding if something comes up and visitation needs to be postponed.

 5. Find a Compassionate and Experienced Divorce and Child Custody Attorney in Utah to Relieve Stress

-Going through divorce proceedings is emotional and scary for kids, but the conflict between parents afterward that can be the most detrimental.
-With the help and guidance from an experienced, compassionate divorce and child custody attorney you can establish a fair and effective parenting plan, child support and alimony to set the framework for expectations for you, your ex-spouse and the kids.
+Going through divorce proceedings is emotional and scary for kids, but the conflict between parents afterward can be the most detrimental.
+With the help and guidance from an experienced, compassionate divorce and child custody attorney you can establish a fair and effective parenting plan, child support, and alimony to set the framework for expectations for you, your ex-spouse, and the kids.

 Contact Our Provo and Salt Lake City, Utah Attorney for a Free Case Evaluation